 Online Safety and Staying Safe Resources

-It was Safer Internet Day on Tuesday 9th February and all year groups have filmed a clip on how to stay safe online.
+It was Safer Internet Day on Tuesday 7th February and all year groups focused on how to stay safe when sending and responding to pictures online.
+They discussed appropriate language to use and thought about people feelings.
+We have also filmed a clip on how to stay safe online.
 Have a peek below.

 Reception Online Safety clip